noi-techpark/webcomp-boilerplate/README.md

 # ToDo: Project Name

 ToDo: Description of the project.
+What does this web component provide?
+Which data of the Open Data Hub will be shown?
+Why is it sooo coool ;-)

 ## Table of contents